BroadbandForum/usp/specification/e2e-message-exchange/index.md

 `enum payloadrec_sar_state`

 Optional.
-If not explicitly set the default value is 0.
+If not explicitly set, the default value is 0.
 When payload segmentation is being performed, indicates the segmentation and reassembly state represented by an instance of the payload datagram.
 Valid values are:

 ```
 0 – Reserved (Unused)